CristanchoLina/DRAAnimalMetapop/README.md

     - The score_budget_list folder: contains the text files with the combinations of the score functions and quantity of resource (b_fix) to be tested.
       As well as the notebook on their generation.
     - The vaccination_functions.py script gathers the main functions used in the generation of the simulated epidemic under vaccination allocation
-    - **launcher_percolation_vaccendemic.py** is the script that generates the percolation experiments for vaccination, in the endemic scenario.
+    - percolation_vaccendemic.py is the script that generates the percolation experiments for vaccination according to a given combination of scoring function - b_fix, in the endemic scenario.
+    - **launcher_percolation_vaccendemic.py** is the script that generates 50 runs of percolation experiments for vaccination in the endemic scenario, for a given $SLURM_ARRAY_TASK_ID (which indicates the scoring-b_fix combination according to the score_budget_list folder).
     - percolation_vacc_endemic_data: folder that will contain simulated data once the launcher_percolation_vaccendemic.py is run.

 - The treatment folder, contains: